 What to Look for When Buying a Whisk

 Size really does matter when it comes to the right whisk to use.
 If you're whisking up a couple of eggs or mixing up dressings, then a small whisk is perfect for the job.
-But the one we most likely all remember from our childhood days is the bigger standard size balloon whisk; this one can handle almost anything, from whipping up egg whites to whisking heavier, thicker batter.
+But the one we most likely all remember from childhood is the bigger standard size balloon whisk; this style can handle almost anything, from whipping up egg whites to whisking heavier, thicker batter.
 The amount and type of ingredients you're whisking will determine what size whisk you'll want to grab from the drawer.

 Stainless steel whisks are the go-to for professional bakers and chefs, as they don't rust or react with acidic foods.
 From the handle down to the wires, stainless steel is the preferred material for a whisk if you're in the profession.
 If you have nonstick pots and pans, then silicone-coated wire whisks are great to use, so the surfaces don't get scratched up.
 The whisk's handle is another part to consider, as they can be made with stainless steel or a soft, nonslip material.
 Whatever type you choose, make sure that the whisk fits in your hand comfortably.

 Shape and Use

-Different shapes for different uses.
-Balloon whisks are for those everyday tasks; they are still the handiest, most useful whisk to keep around since they can cover most whisking jobs—just make sure when cleaning them that you get into every crack and crevice.
-The flat whisk is the perfect tool for whisking up sauces and roux, and if you're into mixing up your coffee and teas at home, you'll love the triangular flat bottom whisk.
+There are different shapes designed for different uses.
+Balloon whisks are for those everyday tasks; they are still the handiest, most useful whisks to keep around since they can cover most whisking jobs—just make sure when cleaning them that you get into every crack and crevice.
+The flat whisk is the perfect tool for whisking up sauces and roux, and if you're into mixing up your coffee and teas at home, you'll love the triangular flat-bottom whisk.

 Why do I need a whisk?

-Whisks make it easier to blend ingredients together easily.
+Whisks make it easier to blend ingredients together.
 They also add air into what you're mixing by whisking or whipping the ingredients.
 These are great tools for whipping egg whites, making whipped cream, or smoothing a gravy or sauce.